outsharded/outsharded/README.md

 - I develop stuff.🛠️
 - I fix stuff. 🩹
-- I own and make https://tec-kids.co.uk/. ✍🏼
+- I own the Swift Den https://discord.gg/hzDzBcP2Xv ✍🏼

 ### I have two apps on the Apple App Store, which you can see below: